amazon-braket/amazon-braket-examples/README.md

 ---
 ## <a name="search">Still can't find what you're looking for?</a>
-While they may not fit into this repository, Braket provides other libraries, tools, algorithms, experimental features, and more to help with your quantum computing journey.
+Braket provides other libraries, tools, algorithms, experimental features, and more to help with your quantum computing journey.
 You can, for example, search all of our repositories for the [Bernstein Vazirani](https://github.com/search?q=org%3Aamazon-braket+Bernstein&type=code) algorithm or more [experimental features](https://github.com/search?q=org%3Aamazon-braket+experimental+features&type=code).

 ---
 ## Creating a conda environment